-The first Formed Police Units were first deployed in the United Nations Mission in Kosovo (UNMIK) and in the United Nations Transitional Administration in East Timor (UNTAET) in 1999, where the UN had full responsibility for enforcing the law and dealing with threats to public order.
-The deployment of Formed Police Units has increased from two units in 2000 to more than 60 in 2010, comprising more than 6,000 police officers.
+FPUs were deployed for the first time in the United Nations Mission in Kosovo (UNMIK) and in the United Nations Transitional Administration in East Timor (UNTAET) in 1999.
+In both missions the United Nations had full responsibility for enforcing the law and dealing with threats to public order.
+Since then, the deployment of FPUs has increased from nine units in 2000 to 71authorized FPUs in 2016, with over 10,000 Police Officers.

 FPUs are deployed in the United Nations Mission in the Republic of South Sudan (UNMISS), the United Nations Mission in Liberia (UNMIL), the African Union/ United Nations Hybrid operation in Darfur (UNAMID), the United Nations Operation in Côte d'Ivoire (UNOCI), the United Nations Organization Stabilization Mission in the Democratic Republic of the Congo (MONUSCO), the United Nations Stabilization Mission in Haiti (MINUSTAH), the United Nations Multidimensional Integrated Stabilization Mission in Mali (MINUSMA) and the United Nations Multidimensional Integrated Stabilization Mission in the Central African Republic (MINUSCA).

 An Officer of the MINUSMA Formed Police Unit (FPU) speaks with Malians while patrolling outside Mamadou Konaté Stadium during a sport event.
 UN Photo/Marco Dormino